 The Prevalence of Financial Abuse in Relationships

-This is a massive number, and going by CentSai’s data, more and more millennials are exposed to the dangers of financially unfaithful or abusive partners.
+This is a massive number, and going by CentSai’s data, more and more people are being exposed to the dangers of financially unfaithful or abusive partners.

-In fact, last year, a similar survey by CentSai had only 30 percent of respondents report that they experienced financial abuse in a relationship.
+In fact, a previous survey by CentSai had only 30 percent of respondents report that they experienced financial abuse in a relationship.

-Melissa Hamilton, a law professor and criminologist who specializes in financial abuse, defines it as “limiting the victim’s access to, use of, and control over finances and assets.”
-She explains that financial abuse in relationships is evident in cases such as, “requiring the victim to hand over paychecks, refusing to allow the other in major financial decisions, and/or hiding large purchases.”
+She explains that this form of abuse can be seen in relationships when significant others begin “requiring the victim to hand over paychecks, refusing to allow the other in major financial decisions, and/or hiding large purchases.”

 More Bad News